scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Far Sight
-*3rd Level*
+*3rd level*
 - **Casting Time:** 10 AP
 - **Range:** 1 mile
 - **Duration:** concentration, 10 minutes

 See far into the distance, bending your sight around obstacles.
-Choose a location in range and make a spellcasting roll against 2 Terrible die, or 3 if the location is unfamiliar to you.
+Choose a location in range and make a spellcasting roll against 2 terrible die, or 3 if the location is unfamiliar to you.
 On success you can see the target location as long as it is not complete incased, for example you would be able to see the happenings in a town, but not inside buildings.
 You can see the location as if you were present there, but cannot make out sounds.
 At any time you may change the target of your sight, requiring a turn to reorient yourself.

 Add an enhanced die for every level cast above 3rd.

 ___
 #### Fireball
-*3rd Level*
+*3rd level*
 - **Casting Time:** 8 AP
 - **Range:** 10
 - **Duration:** instant